Chondria/SiB/docs/from-transaction-to-block.md

 This enables adaptable implementation for different block production mechanisms like [BABE](https://www.polkadot.network/blog/polkadot-consensus-part-3-babe/).

-Data created from an intrinsic is included in a Block and the block's proposal.
+Data created from an inherent is included first in a Block and the block's proposal.

 You can learn more about Inherents [here](https://paritytech.github.io/polkadot-sdk/master/sp_consensus_babe/inherents/type.InherentType.html)